 In order to crack long-term EV battery performance, we’ve analysed years of survey data on one of the UK’s most popular EV, the Nissan Leaf, from Plugin America.
 As part of the ongoing survey, actual car owners submit various pieces of information about their Leafs, including mileage and the number of battery capacity bars on display at the time of survey.
 Over time as the battery loses capacity, the car displays fewer battery capacity bars.

-Our study uses data submitted by Leaf owners from 2013 into the second half of 2017.
-While the new 2018 Leaf has a larger 40 kWh battery and has changed the way battery capacity is displayed (instead of displaying up to 12 battery capacity bars, there is now a picture of a depleting battery like on your mobile phone or laptop), using this historical data on pre-2018 models can still give us an idea of how a Nissan Leaf battery may deteriorate over time.
+Our study uses data submitted by Leaf owners from 2013 into early 2023.
+While the new Leaf has a larger 40 kWh battery and has changed the way battery capacity is displayed (instead of displaying up to 12 battery capacity bars, there is now a picture of a depleting battery like on your mobile phone or laptop), using this historical data on pre-2018 models can still give us an idea of how a Nissan Leaf battery may deteriorate over time.
 We've also performed a similar analysis of Tesla battery deterioration.

 Losing Battery Capacity Bars